 What does this program focus on?

 A key focus of the program is to encourage a youth’s sense of belonging and social inclusion from an Indigenous worldview by utilizing an asset-based approach to support the youth’s achievements, provide motivation, school engagement and positive view of their personal future.
-A variety of cultural, recreational and informal mentorship opportunities are incorporated into the program with the intent to provide a positive outlet to explore their true potential.
+Using the Circle of Courage framework, a variety of cultural, recreational and informal mentorship opportunities are incorporated into the program with the intent to provide a positive outlet to explore their true potential.
 Mentorship can be one-on-one, informal, outreach or cultural and service connections.

 What is the Circle of Courage model?